n47h4ni3l/Stream-Deck/README.md

 * Add `StreamDeckLauncher.sh` as a Non-Steam Game
 * Now run it in Gaming Mode

 Installation complete!
-Launch the script from your Steam library and sign in to your favorite streaming services.
+Launch from your Steam library and sign in to your favorite streaming services.

 ---